ttramposh/Projects/README.md

 Repo for personal projects

 ## Wildfire - R
+Pulls current wildfire spatial data for preprocessing and plotting.
+The map is created using RMarkdown for viewing in your browser.
 To generate the wildfire tracking map, run scripts in following order:
 1.) fires pipeline.R
 2.) wildfire map.Rmd